 The Den enjoyed comparing this fictional novel with Michelle Obama’s much acclaimed memoir ‘Becoming’.
 Some found the length wearisome, whilst others felt we really could reimagine a human face behind the First Lady’s back-story because we had invested in her narrative.
 The length was worth it!

-With the forthcoming release of ‘Rodham’, that reimagines Hilary Clinton’s life if she had not married Bill Clinton and the effects on politics, we feel certain this will be a novel worth reading in your Den.
+With the recent release of ‘Rodham’, that reimagines Hilary Clinton’s life if she had not married Bill Clinton and the effects on politics, we feel certain this will be a novel worth reading in your Den.